Evaluation Criteria

 Reading requirements

 All readings are available on the course website.
-Everyone is responsible for having a general understanding of the background reading and the weekly case-study so as to be capable to contribute to the class discussion constructively.
-For the main case-study, this entails, at a minimum, to skim through a paper’s introduction, theory section, visuals and conclusion (approximately 60 min per article); this should expose you to the main points of the paper and prepare you for the quiz.
+Everyone is responsible for having a general understanding of the background reading and the two weekly case-studies so as to be capable to contribute to the class discussion constructively.
+For the two case-studies, this entails, at a minimum, to skim through a paper’s introduction, theory section, visuals and conclusion (approximately 60 min per article for a total of 2 hours of work per week).
 Note that while a good comprehension of the statistical issues in a paper may be useful, the emphasis in this course will be on the logic and design of the paper: most fundamental problems in any piece of research largely occur before any model is ever estimated.

 How to write your commentary

-Each student is required to submit one 2-page critical commentary on the main case-study of a given week, which is different from the one chosen for the short 5-minute presentation.
-The purpose of the commentaries, which will be made available on the course website after the day of class, is to provide other students with a critical perspective on the works presented and discussed in class.
+Each student is required to submit one 2-page critical commentary on the main case-study from a given week, which is different from the one chosen for the review.
+The purpose of the commentaries, which will be made available on the course website on the day of class, is to provide other students with a critical perspective on the works presented in class.
 I will also use the commentary to animate the discussion in class and expect authors to participate verbally as well.

 The commentary for a given paper must discuss its's contributions to advancing our knowledge on the reseach question at hand, in terms of theory, methodology, and/or empirical evidence; evaluate its shortcomings.
 I am looking for two basic things here: how well you understand the article; and whether there are sufficient and convinging elements to justify what you identify as main contributions and shortcomings of the article.

 The commentary should not exceed two pages.
-Note that your commentary does not need to summarize the case-study; you simply need to address their strengths and weaknesses.
+Note that your commentary must not to summarize the case-study; you simply need to address its strengths and weaknesses.

 For illustration, here are examples of a good commentary: ex.1, ex.2.
 Note that contrary to these examples, you will have to comment on one case-study in two (instead of one) pages.

-The paper for presentation must be chosen for a week different from the one on which the student writes his or her commentary.
+A list of papers for review are available for each week.
+The paper for review must be chosen for a week different from the ones on which the student writes his or her two commentaries.

 By what deadline to submit your work

-Student commentaries and presentation slides are due on Monday night (no later than 23:59) of the week when the case-study is discussed (example: if you choose to present a case-study from week 3, the presentation is due on the Monday night before our class on Wednesday).
+Student commentaries are due on Monday night (no later than 23:59) of the week when the case-study is discussed (example: if you choose to present a case-study from week 3, the presentation is due on the Monday night before our class on Wednesday).

+Reviews are due at the end of the semester on Sunday January 5th no later than 23:59.
 Failure to submit your work on time will result in a 20% penalty of your grade.
-The penalty aims to motivate you to finish before midnight and to get a full-night sleep.
+(The penalty aims to motivate you to finish before midnight and to get a full-night sleep.)

 How to submit your work

-Use this link to email your commentary and presentation slides as a PDF file with a name formatted as such: [Pres/Com][week#][familyname(s)].pdf .
-For example: Com3Petev.pdf, Pres4Petev.pdf.
+Use this link to email your commentaries and review as a PDF file with a name formatted as such: [Rev/Com][week#][familyname(s)].pdf .
+For example: Com3Petev.pdf, Rev4Petev.pdf.

 Grading